-Nearly three quarters of pharmacies (16 pharmacies) had experienced no difficulties with implementing the Accessible Information Standard and the remaining six pharmacies responded don't know/not sure.
-It is a requirement for all public sector bodies to adhere to the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018.
+Nearly three quarters of pharmacies (16 pharmacies) had experienced no difficulties with implementing the Accessible Information Standard and the remaining six pharmacies responded don't know/not sure-

 12.2.6.
 Contact with GP practices

 Pharmacy opening hours

 Nearly all pharmacies (21 out of 22) thought the opening hours of the GP practices they work with, mostly aligned with the opening hours of their pharmacy.
 Only one pharmacy thought their opening hours did not.
 In the GP survey, nine out of eleven GPs thought opening times were aligned.